Toxicity Begets Toxicity: Unraveling Conversational Chains in Political Podcasts: Related works

 \section{Related works}

-\textbf{Toxicity on social media:} Toxicity, broadly characterized as disrespectful, harmful, or unreasonable communication, has been a significant focus in social media research~\cite{TheState71:online}.
-It manifests itself through harassment, hate speech, and polarized discourse, often perpetuated by bots and trolls that amplify its spread.
-Studies highlight that toxicity often combines with misinformation and polarization, forming a ``cycle of online extremism" that exacerbates its societal impact~\cite{vedeler2019hate}. \\ \textbf{Detection of toxicity}: Defining and detecting toxicity requires nuanced approaches due to its context-sensitive nature.
+\textbf{Detection of toxicity}: Defining and detecting toxicity requires nuanced approaches due to its context-sensitive nature.
 Techniques like BERT-based sentiment analysis have proven effective in detecting toxic content on platforms such as Twitter, leveraging large labeled datasets to improve classification accuracy~\cite{mathew2022hatexplainbenchmarkdatasetexplainable}.
-Further, context-aware models are necessary to differentiate between benign negativity and harmful toxicity, particularly in multi-dimensional interactions~\cite{gao-huang-2017-detecting}.
-Perspective API~\cite{lees2022newgenerationperspectiveapi} is a valuable tool for researchers to analyze toxicity of online content, allowing them to study the spread of hate speech, cyberbullying, and other harmful online behaviors in different languages and cultures.\\ \textbf{Toxicity in podcasts}: Unlike traditional social media, podcasts present unique challenges due to their audio form.
+Further, context-aware models are necessary to differentiate between benign negativity and harmful toxicity, particularly in multi-dimensional interactions~\cite{gao-huang-2017-detecting} and across different modalities~\cite{rizwan2025exploring}.
+Perspective API~\cite{lees2022newgenerationperspectiveapi} is a valuable tool for researchers to analyze toxicity of online content, allowing them to study the spread of hate speech, cyberbullying, and other harmful content in different languages.\\ \textbf{Toxicity in podcasts}: Unlike traditional social media, podcasts present unique challenges due to their audio form.
 Transcription is often necessary for textual analysis, but introduces errors and challenges such as speaker identification and role prediction~\cite{clifton-etal-2020-100000} that can skew results.
 Podcasts also allow for prolonged discussions, creating more opportunities for toxicity to escalate.
 Recent work has curated datasets to study toxicity in political podcasts, identifying patterns in conversational structures that promote or mitigate toxicity ~\cite{litterer2024mapping,wirtschafter2021challenge}.
-Similarly, the authors in~\cite{balci2024podcastoutcastsunderstandingrumbles} analyze the political biases and content strategies of YouTube and Rumble podcasts, revealing a right-wing orientation in Rumble's content and a more diverse perspective on YouTube.
-As a mitigation strategy, the authors in~\cite{Pathiyan_Cherumanal_2024} propose a novel approach to combat misinformation in podcasts using auditory alerts to notify listeners of potential misinformation in real-time.
+Similarly, the authors in~\cite{balci2024podcastoutcastsunderstandingrumbles} analyze the political biases and content strategies of YouTube and Rumble podcasts.
+As a mitigation strategy, the authors in~\cite{Pathiyan_Cherumanal_2024} propose an approach to combat misinformation in podcasts using auditory alerts to notify listeners of potential misinformation in real-time.\\ \textbf{LLMs and audio-LLMs}: In recent years, the advent of transformers~\cite{vaswani2023attentionneed} has led to the development of various state-of-the-art LLMs~\cite{minaee2024largelanguagemodelssurvey} which have proven their capabilities in very complex applications.
+However, research on audio-LLMs for conditional generation given an audio input is limited~\cite{chu2024qwen2, openaiGPT4}\footnote{\url{https://platform.openai.com/docs/guides/audio}}.
+Recently researchers have explored LLMs for change point detection as well~\cite{dong2024llmsservetimeseries}.
+However, to the best of our knowledge, audio-LLMs have not been employed for such a complex task of detecting change points in a toxic conversation before.